renatoaguimaraes/ecommerce-pim/README.md

 # PIM

-Product Information Management (PIM) - Supports an unlimited number of variations for the same product
+Product Information Management (PIM) - Supports an "unlimited" number of variations for the same product

 A product is a single item in an e-commerce catalog.
 Products are not necessarily physical items, they can also be digital or a service.
 A product is defined by a combination of property definitions.